 A joust is a form of competition between two knights on horseback, in which they gallop toward each other carrying long poles called lances.
 They use the lances to try to knock each other off of their horses.
 Often the unhorsed knight will continue the fight with his (or her!) sword.

 Yes!
 We have a variety of shows that are especially good for children.
-Kids can also be made a knight or lady of the realm at the Queen’s Knighting Ceremony, join Robin Hood’s Band, experience the magic of the Fairies in the Enchanted Forest and participate in the Maypole Dances!
+Kids can also be made a knight or lady of the realm at the Queen’s Knighting Ceremony, join Robin Hood’s Band, and experience the magic of the Fairies in the Enchanted Forest!
 Check the stage schedules for exact performance dates & show times.

 Yes!
 You can shop among our crafts vendors, have your fortune told by one of our psychics, enjoy human-powered rides or try your hand at clever games of skill.
 These do have an extra charge.

 Yes!
 Much of our site has paved roads and nearly all of it is accessible with strollers.

 Yes!
 Our Royal Flush Privies (near the Peacock Pavillion) feature diaper changing facilities in both the men’s and lady’s rooms and at the Parking Lot #2 restrooms (Preferred Parking lots).
 Additionally, there are diaper changing facilities at all portable toilet locations.

 Yes!
 Many of our visitors come in costumes ranging from simple to elaborate.
 It’s a great way to add extra fun to your day.